ioccc-src/winner/next/rules.md

 *  To write the most Obscure/Obfuscated C program within the [IOCCC rules](rules.html).
 *  To show the importance of programming style, in an ironic way.
+*  To emphasize the value of perspicuous code by use of negative examples.
 *  To stress C compilers with unusual code.
 *  To illustrate some of the subtleties of the C language.
 *  To provide a safe forum for poor C code. :-)
+*  To have fun with C!

 Jump to: [top](#)